Parallel Execution

 Key Concepts of VmDB

-3. Version Resolution: When VmDB receives a read request (e.g., for account X's balance), it asks MvMemory: "What's the latest version of account X written by a transaction with an index lower than the one I'm currently working for?".
+VmDBreceives a read request (e.g., for account X's balance), it asks MvMemory: "What's the latest version of account X written by a transaction with an index lower than the one I'm currently working for?".- If